sjbern/sjbern/README.md

 - 👋 Hi, I’m bern
 - 👀 I’m interested in educating people about irrigation, while helping them reduce their water use
-- 🌱 I’m currently learning python, java, django, and other web framworks
+- 🌱 I’m currently learning python, java, django, and other web frameworks
 - 💞️ I’m looking to collaborate on just about anything